Aianaaa/Ecommerce_41288_41798/README.md

 ## 📌 About the Project

 **QuickCart** is a modern and responsive **e-commerce web application** built using **Next.js 14**.
-It allows users to browse and purchase products with ease while providing a smooth and clean shopping experience.
+It allows users to easily browse and purchase products while providing a smooth and clean shopping experience.

 This project was developed as part of our university coursework to demonstrate skills in full-stack development, responsive UI design, and user interaction.